 How to thrive in exam conditions

-The Written Statement of Assessment gives full information on the assessment procedures in the department, including deadlines, penalties and marking guidelines: Written statement of assessment UG December 2020 (MS Word , 133kb)
+The Written Statement of Assessment gives full information on the assessment procedures in the department, including deadlines, penalties and marking guidelines: Written Statement of Assessment UG Revised October 2021 (PDF , 1,100kb)

 We use different methods of assessment including the research dissertation (a long essay of 7,000-10,000 words), the open paper (a take-home examination lasting 48 or 72 hours), assessed essays and formal two-hour closed examinations.